dribnet/ArrayLike.js/README.md

 Many other container types exist that provide similar functionality to JavaScript Arrays, but are implemented as JavaScript Objects.
-These container classes might provide additional convenience for the programmer, new semantics not otherwise available in the JavaScript Array class, or might represent sequential types in other programming languages implemented in JavaScript.
+These container objects might provide additional convenience for the programmer, new semantics not otherwise available in the JavaScript Array object, or might represent sequential types in other programming languages implemented in JavaScript.

-These container classes often choose to implement some of all of the Array class methods to provide an interface familiar to JavaScript programmers and be interoperable with existing JavaScript libraries.
+These container objects often choose to implement some of all of the JavaScript Array methods to provide an interface familiar to JavaScript programmers and be interoperable with existing JavaScript libraries.
 But JavaScript interop is often thwarted by libraries which inspect their arguments and require bona fide Array as